aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-attachments/get-individual-attachment/_index.md

 ---
-title: Get Individual Attachment
+title: Get Individual Attachment In PDF File
-linktitle: Get Individual Attachment
+linktitle: Get Individual Attachment In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to get an individual attachment in a PDF file with Aspose.PDF for .NET.
+description: Learn how to get an individual attachment in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 60
 url: /net/programming-with-attachments/get-individual-attachment/